geekammo/learn-website-source/_posts/2014-05-04-getting-started.md

 <p class="success">You have now successfully prepared the MicroView for programming.</p>

-#STEP 3 - Choose the Right Arduino Software (IDE)
+#STEP 2 - Choose the Right Arduino Software (IDE)

 There are currently two options when selecting the Arduino Sofware (IDE).
 The first option is to use the cloud based [Codebender](https://codebender.cc?referral_code=7fuuEtc89N) and the second option is to use [Arduino IDE.](http://arduino.cc/en/main/software)

-<p class="info">As our Learning Kit's tutorials are based on Codebender, and Codebender has already included MicroView's library in their cloud solution, we highly recommend users to use Codebender for our tutorials.</p>
+<p class="info">As our Learning Kit's tutorials are based on Codebender, and Codebender has already included MicroView's library in their cloud solution, we highly recommend users to use Codebender for our tutorials.
+Plus Codebender has made the drivers installation really straight forward and easy.</p>

 ##Using Codebender